gugui3z24/Angular-2-Messaging-App/README.md

     $ ng serve

 This will create a development instance located at http://localhost:4200.
 Then, you must start the backend NodeJS server.
-In a separate terminal, run the following command in the root directory, run:
+In a separate terminal, run the following command in the root directory:

     $ node server/index.js